 Conversion rate optimisation (CRO) involves enhancing the usability of your website and guiding visitors to the check-out.
-You can do this by improving the design and content on your website together with installing various technologies that create an impression with customers.
+You can do by improving the design and content on your website together with installing various technologies that create an impression with customers.

 The goal of a CRO campaign is to turn visitors into buyers, gather consumer data, call for an appointment, download incentives such as an eBook, visit your physical location or get in touch to learn more about your products and services.

 Below are 12 smart ways that are proven to increase online conversions.